Cavorter/soda.guide/content/review/fever-tree-distillers-cola.md

 ---
-title: "Fever Tree Distillers Cola" # Title of the blog post.
+title: "Fever Tree Distiller's Cola" # Title of the blog post.
 date: 2026-06-23T18:09:32-05:00 # Date of post creation.
 featured: false # Sets if post is a featured post, making appear on the home page side bar.
 thumbnail: "https://imagedelivery.net/KgfQTd5KhvjVUOGHhRyJ5A/a0067671-a666-42e6-19e8-c2c5f875de00/thumb"